AOSC-Dev/logo/README.md

 LOGO
 ====

 Logos of AOSC Projects in new theme -- "Circle".
+Version for printing.

 Details
 =======